Brain Tumor Center

 Gamma Knife and Varian Trilogy

-The Mischer Neuroscience Institute acquired the region’s first Leksell Gamma Knife® in 1993, and is now using the more advanced Leksell Gamma Knife® Perfexion™.
+The region received its first Leksell Gamma Knife® in 1993, and is UTHealth is now using the more advanced Leksell Gamma Knife® Perfexion™.
 Patients who benefit from the Perfexion’s sophisticated software with dose-to-target conformation include those with meningiomas and vestibular schwannomas; arteriovenous malformations; medically refractory trigeminal neuralgia; and metastases.
 Multiple intracranial metastases can usually be treated in a single outpatient procedure.
 Our neurosurgeons have performed more than 3,500 Gamma Knife procedures.

 The Varian Trilogy linear accelerator is the first in a powerful new generation of cancer-fighting technologies, offering highest dose rates for shorter sessions.
 The system delivers 3-D conformal radiotherapy, IMRT, extracranial and intracranial stereotactic radiosurgery, fractionated stereotactic radiation therapy, stereotactic body radiosurgery (SBRT) and intensity-modulated radiosurgery for cancer and neurosurgical treatment.